PacktPublishing/Machine-Learning-Engineering-on-AWS/README.md

 AWS services that ML practitioners can use to solve various ML engineering requirements and challenges in production.

-This book covers the following exciting features:
+This book covers the following exciting topics:
 * Learn how to train and deploy TensorFlow and PyTorch models on AWS
 * Use containers and serverless services for ML engineering requirements
 * Learn how to set up a serverless data warehouse and data lake on AWS